 Prices for U.S. government debt were near flat ahead of an auction of $21 billion in 10-year notes.
-The benchmark 10-year U.S. Treasury note was down 2/32, the yield at 1.8692 percent.
+The benchmark 10-year U.S. Treasury note was up 2/32, the yield at 1.8551 percent.

 German government bond prices also gained following a successful auction of new five-year debt, continuing a string of strong European sales this week with Austria, the Netherlands and Ireland all tapping the market.

-But a test for the market looms on Thursday when Spain and Italy hold their first debt sales of 2013.
+But a test looms on Thursday when Spain and Italy hold their first debt sales of 2013.
 The Spanish auction could also offer clues on the timing of a much-anticipated request by the government for international financial aid.